Obviously microgreens placed under a light source grow more vigorous than without light.

 LED Grow Light vs. LED Shop Light

-Let's take a look at the lights we tested to answer the question stated above.
+Let’s look at the lights we tested to answer the above question.

 This is the first of a two-part LED light comparison series.
 You can read the second article by clicking this link.
 In fact, there may be up to four articles on this subject.
 You can sign-up to receive updates using the form below.